antonioortegajr/postman-IDX-Broker/collections/README.md

 These collections are for endpoints consumed by IDX Broker or for specific versions of the API.

-## Import
+## Importing

-Use the run in Postman button to import a collection.
-You can also import from the github link using the Raw option.
+Use the Run in Postman button to import a collection.
+You can also import from the raw github link.
 The text from the raw link can also be copied and pasted into postman.
 Or download the repo and import.

-# Tests
+## Testing

 There is a sample of tests in this repo.

+Tests are written in javascript and can set variables for

 Pulls for further tests welcome.